samtools/www.htslib.org/workflow.md

 Note that since the BAM file did not have M5 tags for the reference sequences, they are computed by Samtools and added to the CRAM.
 In a production environment, this step can be avoided by ensuring that the M5 tags are already in the SAM/BAM header.

-Note steps 3, 4 and 5 can be combined in a pipeline:
+The last 3 steps can be combined into a pipeline to reduce disk I/O:

 	bwa mem yeast.fasta y1.fastq y2.fastq | \
 	samtools sort -O bam -l 0 -T /tmp - | \